Akbar: Personality

-Abul Fazl, and even the hostile critic Badayuni, described him as having a commanding personality.
+Abul Fazl, as well as Akbar's critic Badayuni, described him as having a commanding personality.
 He was notable for his command in battle, and, "like Alexander of Macedon, was always ready to risk his life, regardless of political consequences".
-He often plunged on his horse into the flooded river during the rainy seasons and safely crossed it.
+He often plunged on his horse into flooded rivers during the rainy seasons and safely crossed them.
 He rarely indulged in cruelty and is said to have been affectionate towards his relatives.
-He pardoned his brother Hakim, who was a repented rebel.
-But on rare occasions, he dealt cruelly with offenders, such as his maternal uncle Muazzam and his foster-brother Adham Khan, who was twice defenestrated for drawing Akbar's wrath.
+He pardoned his brother Hakim, who had rebelled.
+On rare occasions, he dealt cruelly with offenders, such as his maternal uncle Muazzam and his foster-brother Adham Khan, who was twice defenestrated for drawing Akbar's wrath.

-He is said to have been extremely moderate in his diet.
-Ain-e-Akbari mentions that during his travels and also while at home, Akbar drank water from the Ganges river, which he called 'the water of immortality'.
-Special people were stationed at Sorun and later Haridwar to dispatch water, in sealed jars, to wherever he was stationed.
-According to Jahangir's memoirs, he was fond of fruits and had little liking for meat, which he stopped eating in his later years.

-Akbar also once visited Vrindavan, regarded as the birthplace of Krishna, in the year 1570, and gave permission for four temples to be built by the Gaudiya Vaishnavas, which were Madana-mohana, Govindaji, Gopinatha, and Jugal Kisore.

 To defend his stance that speech arose from hearing, he carried out a language deprivation experiment, and had children raised in isolation, not allowed to be spoken to, and pointed out that as they grew older, they remained mute.

 Hagiography

-During Akbar's reign, the ongoing process of inter-religious discourse and syncretism resulted in a series of religious attributions to him in terms of positions of assimilation, doubt or uncertainty, which he either assisted himself or left unchallenged.
+During Akbar's reign, the ongoing process of inter-religious discourse and syncretism resulted in a series of religious attributions to him in terms of positions of assimilation, doubt, or uncertainty, which he either assisted himself or left unchallenged.
 Such hagiographical accounts of Akbar traversed a wide range of denominational and sectarian spaces, including several accounts by Parsis, Jains, and Jesuit missionaries, apart from contemporary accounts by Brahminical and Muslim orthodoxy.
 Existing sects and denominations, as well as various religious figures who represented popular worship felt they had a claim to him.
 The diversity of these accounts is attributed to the fact that his reign resulted in the formation of a flexible centralised state accompanied by personal authority and cultural heterogeneity.